KyleN97/GraphicsKyleN/README.md

 # Week2AIE
 ##**Landscape**
-This week contained work with landscapes.
-**What was acheived:**
-- Heightmaps
-- Normals
-- Textured surface
-- Diffuse Lighting
-- Diffuse Lighting with Normals
-**What i Added:**
-- Loading shader within seperate class
-- Loading in shader from file
-- Having all resources within Landscape.proj and have Pre-Build events copy over data for .tex etc.
-- Shader errors are thrown to console.
+**Graphics**
+TLDR - This project demosntrates the ability to render multple lights,objects,.fbx models(animated).
 **Using The UI:**
 - You will be presented with the following:
     -Post Processing:
         -Enabling Post Processing will allow you to enable - Blur, Distortion and Grey Scale -This can be turned back of by unticking all the the boxes for these options -Lighting Editor
+    -3 Lighting windows - Directional,Spot and Point Lights
-        -You can adjust the Ambient Strength and Speculat Strength by dragging a slider -Light and Specular colour can be adjusted by typing in a new colour code.
+        -You can adjust the Ambient Strength,Specular Strength and colour by dragging a slider or enter values -Light and Specular colour can be adjusted by typing in a new colour code.
     -Landscape Editor
         -you can enable and disable wireframe mode for the world.